 #1 Currency Of Country Of Origin

 The currency that you buy your alcohol in can eat into the cost-effectiveness of bringing your own alcohol back.
-The cost of a pint of beer in the UK and Germany for instance, are about the same in their respective currencies.
-However, the prices start to vary once you factor in the conversion rates:
+The cost differences may not seem so great in their respective currencies.
+However, the cost of a pint of beer in the UK and Germany, for instance, vary greatly once you factor in the conversion rates:

 Cost of 1 Pint of Beer in the UK: 3.60 British Pounds -> S$6.26

-A quick calculation reveals that cost differences add up to about 20% if you buy a case of beer (24 pints):
+A quick calculation reveals that cost differences stack up to an even higher 83.5% if you buy a case of beer (24 pints):

 A Case of Beer from the UK: S$150.24